How to Register a Private Limited Company in Estonia

 - Area of Activity

-Holders of an Estonian ID card or e-Residency card and a growing number of EU member states’ ID cards can establish and manage Private Limited Company fully online.
+Holders of an Estonian ID card or e-Residency card and a growing number of EU member states’ ID cards can establish and manage a Private Limited Company fully online.
 If an ID or e-Residency card is not available, a visit to a notary in Estonia is needed to verify the foundation documents.

 You can register a private limited company electronically at the Company Registration Portal of the e-Business Register.
 You need the technical equipment for electronic registration (ID-card and ID-card reader).